Board of Trustees

 Trustee since 1997

-Øystein S. LaBianca is Senior Research Professor of Anthropology and Associate Director of the Institute of Archaeology at Andrews University in Michigan.
-He is Senior Director of the Hisban Cultural Heritage Project, which carries out archaeological excavations and community archaeology initiatives at Tall Hisban in Jordan and a Founding Director of the Madaba Plains Project.
-He holds a B.A. in behavioral sciences and religion with honors (Andrews University), an M.A. in anthropology (Loma Linda University), and a Ph.D. in anthropology (Brandeis University).
-His doctoral dissertation, Sedentarization and Nomadization—Food System Cycles at Hesban and Vicinity in Transjordan, was published in 1990 and has since been followed by many more works.
-He has been a visiting research fellow in the Department of Archaeology at the University of Cambridge in England, at the Center for Middle East Studies at the Bergen University, Norway, at the Center for Advanced Studies of the Norwegian Academy of Sciences and Letters, Oslo, Norway, and, most recently, at the Albright Institute in Jerusalem.
+Øystein S. LaBianca is senior research professor of anthropology and associate director of the Institute of Archaeology at Andrews University in Michigan.
+He is senior director of the Hisban Cultural Heritage Project, which carries out archaeological excavations and community archaeology initiatives at Tall Hisban in Jordan, and a founding director of the Madaba Plains Project.
+He holds a BA in behavioral sciences and religion with honors (Andrews University), an MA in anthropology (Loma Linda University), and a PhD in anthropology (Brandeis University).
+His doctoral dissertation, Sedentarization and Nomadization: Food System Cycles at Hesban and Vicinity in Transjordan, was published in 1990 and has since been followed by many more works.
+He has been a visiting research fellow in the Department of Archaeology at the University of Cambridge (England), at the Center for Middle East Studies at the Bergen University (Norway), at the Center for Advanced Studies of the Norwegian Academy of Sciences and Letters (Oslo, Norway), and, most recently, at the Albright Institute in Jerusalem.
 Grants from the National Endowment for the Humanities, the National Geographic Society, the American Schools of Oriental Research, the United States Department of State’s Ambassador Fund for Cultural Heritage Preservation, and the Norwegian Research Council have supported his research in Jordan.
-Professor LaBianca is ACOR’s representative to the Board of Trustees of the American Schools of Oriental Research, based in Alexandria, Virginia.

 H.E.
 Ms. Hala Lattouf